5,000,000: "Stairway to Heaven" and "Stir It Up"

-A Led Zeppelin song notable for its inclusion on 5,000,000* is "Stairway to Heaven."
-Producer/guitarist Jah Paul Jo had said that they left the Zeppelin classic off of Un Led-Ed on purpose so people would have to buy the second album, too.
+Producer/guitarist Jah Paul Jo had said that they left "Stairway to Heaven" off of Un Led-Ed on purpose so people would have to buy the second album, too.

 "Stairway to Heaven" was edited to be released as a single in the UK (vinyl and CD format).
 It was also offered as a 3" CD in Japan.
 Dread Zeppelin's version of Elvis Presley's "Jailhouse Rock" is the B-side of the UK single.

 A video to promote "Stairway to Heaven" was proposed but never finished due to copyright considerations.
-The concept was a take-off on the Japanese film, "King Kong Versus Godzilla."
-This time, it was going to be a gargantuan Tortelvis fighting Godzilla.
+The concept was a take-off on the Japanese film King Kong vs. Godzilla, with a gargantuan Tortelvis fighting Godzilla.
 Many of Dread Zeppelin's 1991 Japanese performances were filmed for inclusion in the video, but it was never completed.

 "Stir It Up" by Bob Marley also got the Dread Zeppelin treatment.
 "Stir it up, Charlie... put it in a blender and get real gone," vocalist Tortelvis is heard to mutter on the fade.
 The song also features electric sitar and a Moog Synthesizer the band claimed to find in Dave Stewart's (Eurythmics) attic.

 A video of "Stir It Up" was released in 1991 to promote the album.
 In it, various members of Dread Zeppelin appear as themselves and also as a backup singing group (The Michael Jordanaires) and Tortelvis as Bingo Master in Lederhosen at an Elk's Lodge.